The Hausdorff dimension of the CLE gasket: Introduction

 \end{theorem}

-The formula \eqref{e:hd} was first derived in the context of the $O(n)$ model by Duplantier and Saleur \cite{PhysRevLett.63.2536,\Duplantier}, who predicted the fractal dimension of the $O(n)$ gasket (for $n\leq 2$) using non-rigorous Coulomb gas methods.
-The scaling limit of the $O(n)$ model is believed to be $\cle_\kappa$, where $n=-2\cos(4\pi/\kappa)$ (\cite[Conj.~9.7]{\RohdeSchramm}, \cite[\S2.3]{\SCLE}).
-There are two values of $\ka$ associated to each $n<2$, corresponding to the ``dilute'' ($\ka<4$) and ``dense'' ($\ka>4$) phases of the $O(n)$ model.
+The formula (\ref{ehd}) was first derived in the context of the $O(n)$ model by Duplantier and Saleur \cite {PhysRevLett632536,PhysRevLett64493}, who predicted the fractal dimension of the $O(n)$ gasket (for $n\leq2$) using nonrigorous Coulomb gas methods.
+The scaling limit of the $O(n)$ model is believed to be $\mathrm{CLE} _\kappa$, where $n=-2\cos(4\pi/\kappa)$ (\cite{MR2153402}, Conjecture~9.7, \cite{MR2494457}, Section~2.3).
+There are two values of $\kappa$ associated to each $n<2$, corresponding to the ``dilute'' ($\kappa<4$) and ``dense'' ($\kappa>4$) phases of the $O(n)$ model.
 For further background see \cite{KN04}.

-Schramm, Sheffield, and Wilson \cite{\SSW} showed that for all \mbox{$8/3<\ka<8$}, \eqref{e:hd} gives the \emph{expectation dimension\/} of $\gasket$, the growth exponent of the expected number of balls of radius $\ep$ needed to cover $\gasket$: this (a.s.) upper bounds the Minkowski dimension which in turn upper bounds the Hausdorff dimension.
-Nacu and Werner \cite{\NacuWerner} used the Brownian loop soup construction to derive the matching lower bound for the $\cle_\ka$ carpets ($\ka\le4$).
+Schramm, Sheffield, and Wilson \cite{MR2491617} showed that for all \mbox {$8/3<\kappa<8$}, (\ref{ehd})~gives the \emph{expectation dimension} of $\mathcal{G}$, the growth exponent of the expected number of balls of radius $\epsilon$ needed to cover $\mathcal{G}$: this (a.s.) upper bounds the Minkowski dimension which in turn upper bounds the Hausdorff dimension.
+(The expectation dimension for $\kappa=6$ was derived earlier by Lawler, Schramm and Werner \cite{LSWone-arm}.)
+Nacu and Werner \cite {MR2802511} used the Brownian loop soup construction to derive the matching lower bound for the $\mathrm{CLE}_\kappa$ carpets ($\kappa \le4$).

 A lower bound on the Hausdorff dimension of a random fractal set is obtained (by standard arguments) from a second moment estimate controlling the probability that two given points lie near the set.
-The complicated geometry of $\cle$ loops prevents us from applying the second moment method directly to $\gasket$, and instead we use a ``multi-scale refinement'' \cite{\DPRZ}: we establish that with arbitrarily small loss in the Hausdorff dimension we can restrict to special classes of points in $\gasket$ whose correlation structure \emph{at all scales\/} can be controlled.
+The complicated geometry of $\mathrm{CLE}$ loops prevents us from applying the second moment method directly to $\mathcal{G}$, and instead we use a ``multi-scale refinement'' \cite{MR2123929}: we establish that with arbitrarily small loss in the Hausdorff dimension we can restrict to special classes of points in $\mathcal{G}$ whose correlation structure \emph{at all scales} can be controlled.